Western Union: Involvement in early computer networking

 Western Union telegrams were transmitted through a store and forward message switching system.
 Early versions were manual telegraph systems.
 Later systems using teleprinters were semi-automatic, using punched paper tape to receive, store, and retransmit messages.
 Plan 55-A, Western Union's last paper tape based switching system (1948–1976), was fully automatic, with automatic routing.

 Western Union was a prime contractor in the Automatic Digital Network (AUTODIN) program.
 AUTODIN, a military application for communication, was first developed in the 1960s, but was dismantled in favor of the ARPANET, the precursor to the modern Internet in the 1990s.
 The Defense Message System (DMS) replaced AUTODIN in 2000.

 AUTODIN, originally named "ComLogNet", was a reliable service that operated at 99.99% availability, using mechanical punched card readers and tab machines to send and receive data over leased lines.
 During the peak operation of AUTODIN, the US portion of the network handled 20 million messages a month.
 Western Union failed in its attempts to engineer a replacement (AUTODIN II), leading to the development of an acceptable packet-switched network by BBN (the developer of the ARPANET) which became the foundation of today's Internet.
 AUTODIN service ceased in 2000, years after it had become obsolete.

 A related innovation that came from AUTODIN was Western Union's computer based EasyLink service.
 This system allowed one of the first marketable email systems for non-government users.
 The system allowed the same message to be sent simultaneously to multiple recipients via email, fax, mailgram, or telex services as well as allowing messages to be sent from the integrated formats.
 With the service, users could also perform research utilizing its InfoLink application.
-EasyLink was spun off as a separate company and is now part of OpenText.
+EasyLink was sold to AT&T in 1989-90.
+AT&T rebranded the service PersonaLink but failed to make the service profitable.
+EasyLink Services Corporation was spun off as a separate company in 2001, and was purchased by OpenText in 2012.